leagoerl/leagoerl.github.io/collections/_projects/urbanpulse.md

  3. Controll ligth pollution in the urban area
  4. Increase awareness of own consumption

- The following product video gives a short wrap up of the key features of the application.
+ The following product video gives a short wrap up of the key features of the application:
  {% include framework/shortcodes/youtube.html id='eQEaNh8p5iw' %}

- Product Video of Urban Pulse: https://www.youtube.com/watch?v=eQEaNh8p5iw